Seaton and Hartley Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 45 years left, the residence will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with more than one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years ahead.

 Lender Requirement